pivotal/docs-platform-automation/docs/reference/task.md

 {% code_snippet 'pivotal/platform-automation', 'apply-director-changes' %}

+### assign-stemcell
+`assign-stemcell` assigns a stemcell to a provided product.

+{% code_snippet 'pivotal/platform-automation', 'assign-stemcell' %}

 ### configure-authentication
 Configures Ops Manager with an internal userstore and admin user account.
 See [configure-saml-authentication](#configure-saml-authentication) to configure an external SAML user store.